Black Beauty Parent Review

 Based on the classic story, Black Beauty follows the life of a horse (played by Docs Keepin Time - an American Quarter Horse) from birth to retirement, as seen from the horse's point of view (his voice is provided by Alan Cumming).
 His joys and trials are really dependent on who his owner is, and the treatment that he is receiving.
 These experiences range from a wealthy family that cares for him in grand fashion to a man that uses him to haul loads of grain far heavier than the horse should be pulling.

 There are those that may argue that this is a film overflowing in sentimental rubbish, and that no one knows how a horse really feels.
 However, I found it a pleasant change to see a horse movie that addresses the needs of the animals, even if it still is a human interpretation.
 Of course, a horse cannot write a screenplay, but I grow tired of movies like The Silver Stallion and The Man From Snowy River.
-It seems the entire point of these and many other films is that man can overcome and rule the horse.
+It seems the entire point of these and many other films is that man can overcome and break the horse.

 Probably the biggest problem this film poses for children is the emotional experience it presents.
-Watch it with them, and be sensitive to how they may feel.
-In short, this is a sad movie, and children may be troubled by Beauty's experiences.
-However, they may also come away with an increased sensitivity for the treatment of animals.Directed by Caroline Thompson.
+As you watch it with them be sensitive to how they may feel.
+This is a sad movie and children may be troubled by Beauty's experiences.
+Still the tale may also help them come away with an increased sensitivity for the treatment of animals.Directed by Caroline Thompson.
 Starring Sean Bean, David Thewlis, Andrew Knott.
 Running time: 88 minutes.
 Theatrical release July 29, 1994.
 Updated June 19, 2014